guilhermedelucas/autocomplete-challenge/README.md

 # guilhermedelucas-autocomplete-challenge

+DEPRECATED.
+SPOTIFY API REQUIRES AUTHENTICATION TO USE SEARCH

 Website using Spotify API, to develop Autocomplete Challenge.
 Search for your favorite artist, click and redirect to Spotify artist page.